cdfelixj/wandr/PROJECT_DOCUMENTATION.md

-# Rouvia Project Documentation
+# Wandr Project Documentation

 ## Inspiration

-The inspiration for Rouvia came from a fundamental problem we all face: **navigation systems are not designed for how humans actually communicate**.
+The inspiration for Wandr came from a fundamental problem we all face: **navigation systems are not designed for how humans actually communicate**.
 Traditional GPS systems force drivers to manually input destinations while driving, creating dangerous distractions.
 They require rigid, specific commands instead of understanding natural language.

 We were inspired by the vision of making navigation human again.
 What if you could simply say "I need to get a haircut before my date at 5" and have an AI system understand your intent, find the best salon, and create an optimized route that fits your schedule?
 What if navigation could be as natural as talking to a knowledgeable friend who knows the area?